klippa-app/pdfium-cli/README.md

   pdfium [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell explode     Explode a PDF into multiple PDFs help        Help about any command images      Extract the images of a PDF info        Get the information of a PDF merge       Merge multiple PDFs into a single PDF render      Render a PDF into images text        Get the text of a PDF
+  attachments Extract the attachments of a PDF completion  Generate the autocompletion script for the specified shell explode     Explode a PDF into multiple PDFs help        Help about any command images      Extract the images of a PDF info        Get the information of a PDF javascripts Extract the javascripts of a PDF merge       Merge multiple PDFs into a single PDF render      Render a PDF into images text        Get the text of a PDF thumbnails  Extract the attachments of a PDF

 Flags:
   -h, --help   help for pdfium